How to self-publish your book on Amazon (the ultimate guide)

 And no matter how you’re doing it, make sure that your Word file is in good shape to be converted.
 All the advice you need can be found right here.

 Most self-publishers will sell the vast majority of their work in e-form, not book-form.
 My own e-sales are probably about 15 times greater than my hard-copy sales.
 (In self-pub, I mean.
-With my traditionally published work, the balance is much more even, or even in favour of print.)
+With my traditionally published work, the balance is much more even, or even leans more to print.)

 And I do nothing at all to promote those books.